ChrRubin/CherryRenderer/MOREINFO.md

  - If you have a "Smart TV", chances are it can be used as a MediaRenderer device.

 ### What about UPnP Media Servers and UPnP Clients?
 How are they different from a MediaRenderer?
- - A UPnP Media Server is like a file server that shares its media content to UPnP Clients on the network.
+ - A UPnP Media Server is like a media file server that shares its media content to UPnP Clients on the network.
  - A Client can connect to a Media Server, browse the files and select whichever media file to play on the Client's device.
  - A MediaRenderer has no browsing ability, and can only play media files that are specified by a Control Point.
 However, a Control Point *can* specify the MediaRenderer to play media files from a Media Server.